Global Kinetic Simulations of Monster Shocks and Their Emission: Acknowledgment

 \section{Acknowledgment}

 We thank Andrei Beloborodov, Michael Grehan, Amir Levinson, Yuanhong Qu, Andrew Sullivan, and Arno Vanthieghem for helpful discussions.
 AC and YY acknowledge support from NSF grants DMS-2235457 and AST-2308111.
 AC also acknowledges support from NASA grant 80NSSC24K1095.
 This work was also facilitated by the Multimessenger Plasma Physics Center (MPPC), NSF grant PHY-2206608, and by a grant from the Simons Foundation (MP-SCMPS-00001470) to YY.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+We thank the hospitality of the Kavli Institute for Theoretical Physics (KITP), where we had fruitful discussions with colleagues as we revised the manuscript.
+This research was supported in part by grant NSF PHY-2309135 to the KITP.